eclipse-threadx/getting-started/README.md

 ## Getting Started Guides

-The following board specific guides will get you started with Azure RTOS and Azure IoT:
+The following guides will get you started with Azure RTOS and Azure IoT:

 * Microchip:
   * [ATSAME54-XPRO](Microchip/ATSAME54-XPRO)